Table of Contents

 |💽NAS data recovery||No matter whether you have accidentally deleted files or encountered other data loss issues on the NAS drive, this software can help you recover data from the NAS.|

 |🗑️Recycle Bin recovery||Files can be recovered even after emptying the Recycle Bin, and you can recover personal files from the remote computer's Recycle Bin.|

 |💻Windows data recovery||This software can help you solve most data loss issues that happen on Windows OS, and you can even recover files after factory resetting Windows 11.|

 Compared with file recovery from cloud storage, for example, recovering permanently deleted files from Google Drive, it's much easier to recover deleted files from the network-shared folder.
 As you know, in Windows operating systems, here's how to share a folder on your Windows machine.

 - Locate the folder(s) you want to share, and you can set an option to share with any users on the computer or your homegroup.

-- With or without a password, everyone who is entitled to access files on your local network, could view, check or edit the files there, including delete the files.
+- With or without a password, everyone who is entitled to access files on your local network can view, check, or edit the files there, including deleting the files.

-Windows will prompt a permanent deletion when a user is trying to delete a file on the shared drive, which means that it won't go to the Windows recycle bin but disappeared from the drive for permanent.
-If Ctrl Z, the undo option has failed, you need to apply EaseUS hard drive recovery software, and take actions as instructed here:
+Windows will prompt a permanent deletion when a user tries to delete a file on the shared drive, meaning it won't go to the Windows Recycle Bin but disappear from the drive permanently.
+If Ctrl Z, the undo option has failed, you need to apply EaseUS Data Recovery Wizard and take actions as instructed here:

-Previous Versions is a backup and recovery feature in Windows that can be used to restore deleted, formatted, modified, damaged or lost files and folders.
-You are able to restore deleted files from network drive shared folders using this feature if there is a restore point that was made prior to the data loss disaster.
+Previous Versions is a backup and recovery feature in Windows that can be used to restore deleted, formatted, modified, damaged, or lost files and folders.
+You can recover deleted files from network drive shared folders using this feature if a restore point was made prior to the data loss disaster.
 Here's how to do it: